 - Now it’s time for you to increase the intensity of your vibration.

-- Lastly, you should do this exercise for five times, and try to remember that it should end up by focusing on your chest, with the aim of developing a kind of sound that is vibrant and full.
+- Lastly, you should do this exercise for five times, and try to remember that it should end up focusing on your chest, with the aim of developing a kind of sound that is vibrant and full.

 3 Vocal Resonance Exercises that Eliminates Tension

 By this time, you should already be aware that vocal resonance exercises help in enhancing the basic phonation product in its intensity or timbre through air-filled cavities.
-There are a lot of terms that are used to describe vocal resonance, but of most of them are still doubtful in the eyes of acoustic experts.
+There are a lot of terms that are used to describe vocal resonance, but most of them are still doubtful in the eyes of acoustic experts.
 While changing the shape and size of a resonance cavity also changes your vocal tone, it becomes more visible that effective control of articulation and correct pronunciation of words have great effects in singing.

 1) Determine Your Favorite Vowel

 First, you should be able to determine your most favorite vowel and your least one.
 Your favored vowels are usually the ones that you find easy to sing in high pitch ranges while the least ones are those that give you a hard time in singing on all pitch ranges.